ITU-BDSA23-GROUP10/Chirp/docs/report.md

 >
 >THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-//TODO: figure out how we want to source from things
 Source: [Github choose a license site](https://choosealicense.com/licenses/mit/)

-The group chose this license as it was a good fit for the groups' requirements of an open source license, in that it basically has no restrictions for any end-user, or anyone who wants to work with the codebase.
+The group chose this license as it was a good fit for the group's requirements of an open source license, in that it basically has no restrictions for any end-user, or anyone who wants to work with the codebase.
 We also sign off any warranty or liability, which is great for a small group project that we more than likely will not work on further in the future.

 ## LLMs, ChatGPT, Copilot, and others
 The use of LLMs like ChatGPT and Copilot has been documented on github commits as a co-author when used.
 The use of Copilot was almost entirely used for writing comments in the code as documentation, as well as translating a bash script into a powershell script for the docker setup.